 Our scrumptious Chocolate Chip Cookies strike the perfect balance between soft and crispy with just the right amount of sweetness and chocolate.
-They are made with just 7 everyday ingredients, and the first batch can be ready in just about 20 minutes.
+Made with 7 everyday ingredients, the first batch can be ready in about 20 minutes.

 My "flattening method" might be a bit unorthodox.
 If you don't like it, skip this part of the instruction, but my family and friends have always loved how these cookies turn out.